 If you are dissatisfied with a decision under the Building Act 1993 (the Act) or the Building Regulations 2018, you may have the right to apply to the Building Appeals Board (BAB) to appeal that decision under Part 10 of the Act.
 In exceptional circumstances, you may be eligible for a fast tracked appeal.
 The BAB can hear appeals regarding:

-- refusal to issue an occupancy or building permit
+- refusal to issue or amend an occupancy or building permit

 - temporary approval to occupy a building

-- refusal to consent to the termination of a building surveyor's appointment
+- refusal to consent to the termination or appointment of a building surveyor

 - a determination regarding protection work